Skip to main content

 Stronger position in customer scorecards and supplier review cycles

-What is IATF 16949? +
+What is IATF 16949?

 IATF 16949 is the international quality management system standard for automotive production and relevant service parts organizations.
 It builds on ISO 9001 and adds automotive-specific requirements including APQP, PPAP, FMEA, MSA, and SPC.
-Developed and maintained by the International Automotive Task Force, it is required by most major OEMs and their Tier 1 suppliers — not a nice-to-have, a contract requirement.
+Developed and maintained by the International Automotive Task Force, it is required by most major OEMs and their Tier one suppliers — not a nice-to-have, a contract requirement.

-What does IATF 16949 do for my business? +
+What does IATF 16949 do for my business?

-IATF 16949 certification qualifies Tennessee automotive suppliers to bid on OEM and Tier 1 contracts that are otherwise closed.
+IATF 16949 certification qualifies Tennessee automotive suppliers to bid on OEM and Tier one contracts that are otherwise closed.
 It demonstrates the quality discipline required to operate in high-volume, zero-defect-tolerance automotive supply chains and reduces the risk of costly production disruptions, customer chargebacks, and supplier audits.

-How does Tennessee MEP help me get certified? +
+How does Tennessee MEP help me get certified?

 The Tennessee MEP support process follows three phases:

-What does IATF 16949 certification cost? +
+What does IATF 16949 certification cost?

 There are two separate cost buckets — your third-party registrar fees and Tennessee MEP consultant fees.
 They are independent of each other.

-Registrar fees ($8K–$25K): Paid to the third-party certification body for the initial audit and certificate.
+Registrar fees ($8K–$25K).
+Paid to the third-party certification body for the initial audit and certificate.
 Varies by company size, number of sites, and registrar selected.

-Tennessee MEP fees: Project-based consultant support.
+Tennessee MEP fees.
+Project-based consultant support.
 Depends on company size, current quality maturity, core tools experience, number of locations, and scope needed.

-Ongoing (3-year cycle): Annual surveillance audits plus full recertification every three years.
+Ongoing (3-year cycle).
+Annual surveillance audits plus full recertification every three years.
 Tennessee MEP supports surveillance prep as part of ongoing engagement options.

-How long does IATF 16949 certification take? +
+How long does IATF 16949 certification take?

 Ready to Get Started?